Jenniferazeng/hyphenateinc.github.io/pages/android/android_user.md

 ## Card Message

 The SDK does not have a card type of message, but the card function can be realized by customizing the message type.
-You can set the event of the custom message to \"userCard\", and add fields such as the Agora id, nickname and avatar needed to display the business card in the ext to realize the function of sending and receiving business cards.
+You can set the event of the custom message to \"userCard\", and add fields such as the chat id, nickname and avatar needed to display the business card in the ext to realize the function of sending and receiving business cards.

 The business card message sending process is as follows: